viamrobotics/docs/docs/components/arm/ur5e.md

 component_description: "Supports Universal Robots UR5e."
 ---

-Configure a `ur5e` arm to add a [Universal Robots UR5e](https://www.universal-robots.com/products/ur5-robot) to your machine:
+Configure a `ur5e` arm to add a [Universal Robots UR5e](https://www.universal-robots.com/products/ur5-robot) to your machine.

+If you want to test your arm as you configure it, connect it to your machine's computer and turn it on.
+Then, configure the arm:

 {{< tabs >}}
 {{% tab name="Config Builder" %}}